Point Pelee National Park: Flora and fauna

 Owing to its southernly location and the moderating effects of Lake Erie, the climate in the park is slightly warmer than the rest of Canada and many Carolinian faunal species, which are rare in Canada are located here.
 Examples include the fox snake and the five-lined skink.
-Because of its location at the crossroads of 2 major migration flyways, about 347-360 different species of migratory birds have been recorded in the park and more than 100 species stay there for breeding.
+Because of its location at the crossroads of two major migration flyways, about 347–360 different species of migratory birds have been recorded in the park and more than 100 species stay there for breeding.
 This total includes 102 waterfowl and shorebird species.
 Dominic Couzen's Top 100 Birding Sites of the World lists Point Pelee as #66.
 Coyotes are also present within this park.
 Many Carolinian floral species that are rare in Canada occur within the park boundaries.
-Point Pelee has five different habitats: beach, cedar, savanna, dry forest, wet forest, and freshwater marsh.
+Point Pelee has six different habitats: beach, cedar, savanna, dry forest, wet forest, and freshwater marsh.
 The park contains more than 750 native plant species, of these 8 species are considered to be rare, endangered or threatened in Canada.
-Nearby Point Pelee is Middle Island which is designated provincially as an Area of Natural and Scientific Interest (ANSI) due to its unique and rare assemblages of plants and animals.
+Near Point Pelee is Middle Island which is designated provincially as an Area of Natural and Scientific Interest (ANSI) due to its unique and rare assemblages of plants and animals.
 Middle Island is home to plants and animals that are characteristic of the Carolinian ecozone of which nine species are at risk.
 The diversity of vegetation in the marsh is the highest along the edge of the marsh ponds and in the transitional zones between the terrestrial environments and the marsh.
 Four different vegetation communities dominate in the marsh.